-- Locating and/or recovering stolen property
+- Locating and recovering stolen property

 - Electronic tracking

-- Using computer forensics findings as evidence in court
+- Applying computer forensics findings in investigations

-- Using devices for eavesdropping and/or observation
+- Using devices for eavesdropping and observation

 Step 1.
 Meet Michigan’s Minimum Licensing Requirements